 - If your child’s goal is to feed themselves, you could ask for funding for physiotherapy or occupational therapy to help your child build this skill.

-- If your child’s goal is to make more friends, you could ask for funds for a psychologist to help your child develop social skills, plus a referral to a local playgroup.
+- If your child’s goal is to make more friends, you could ask for funding for a psychologist to help your child develop social skills, plus a referral to a local playgroup.

 - If your child’s goal is to regularly attend appointments or other activities and your child’s wheelchair won’t fit in your car, you could ask for funding for a slim-line chair or modifications to your car.

-- If your child’s goal is to interact more easily with family and community, you could ask for funding to learn Auslan or Key Word Sign.
+- If your child’s goal is to interact more easily with family and community, you could ask for funding for Auslan or Key Word Sign training.

-Your child’s NDIS plan should include all relevant goals and supports for your child, including supports that aren’t funded by the NDIS.
-For example, if your child’s goal is ‘to be involved in my local community football team’, your child might receive NDIS funding for social skills development.
-The football club could support your child to play or help out at games.
+- If your child’s goal is to be involved in the local community football team, your child might get NDIS funding for social skills development.
+And the football club could support your child to play or help out at games.

 Who to involve in developing NDIS goals

 Depending on your child’s age, you might be able to work on developing goals with your child.

 You could start by asking your child what they like doing or what they’d like to do better, more easily or more often.
-Involving your child can give your child a sense of control, boost their confidence and prepare them for setting their own goals as they get older.
+Involving your child can give them a sense of control, boost their confidence and prepare them for setting their own goals as they get older.

 Older children might also have ideas about what could help them reach their goals.
 For example, your teenage child might enjoy catching up with friends but might be having difficulties because of their disability.
 You could ask your child what could help with that.
 Your child might suggest help with understanding the bus route, asking for help from the driver using their communication device, or knowing who to call if they have difficulties.